-Millions of Virgin Media customers to be hit by £56/yr price hike – here's what it means for you
+Millions of Virgin Media customers to be hit by £56/yr price hike – but here's how you can beat the rise

-Millions of Virgin Media customers will see their bills increase in March, the telecoms provider has announced, with broadband, TV and home phone customers seeing price hikes of £56 a year on average.
+Millions of Virgin Media customers will see their bills increase in March, with broadband, TV and home phone customers seeing average price hikes of £56 a year.
 Virgin Mobile prices will also rise in April.
-But affected users can cancel penalty-free, we've learnt Virgin Media is offering automatic discounts to those calling up for a better deal, while MoneySavers have told us haggling has led to even bigger price cuts.
+But while you can cancel penalty-free, we've learnt Virgin Media is offering automatic discounts to those calling up for a better deal, while MoneySavers have told us haggling has led to even bigger price cuts.

 The 1 March 2022 price increase will affect most Virgin Media UK cable customers – those with broadband, TV or fixed-line phone packages.
 This includes those with both bundled packages of more than one product and those with just the one product, such as broadband.